 The manatee release could not have happened without an incredible amount of support!

-On the ground here in Iquitos, we were supported by Diogo de Souza, a specialist in Amazonian Manatees; MVZ Edmundo Parada, our own vet; Dr Jose Nolasco, our partner vet in Iquitos; Dr Gemma Campling and Bailey Romi RVTg, experienced vet from Worldwide Vets along with vet students, who all played a part in monitoring the manatees in transit.
+We were supported by Diogo de Souza, a specialist in Amazonian Manatees; MVZ Edmundo Parada, our own vet; Dr Jose Nolasco, our partner vet in Iquitos; Dr Gemma Campling and Bailey Romi RVTg, experienced vet from Worldwide Vets along with vet students, who all played a part in monitoring the manatees in transit.

 Our incredible Peruvian team caught and carried our manatees to freedom.
 Not only did we have our full-time workers, but also the support of those who came together to help us transport them.

-A boat filled with children from a local village close to the liberation site had the opportunity to not only see and touch a manatee, but also ask questions to both our specialist Diogo and the Director of RAREC, John Garnica.
+A boat filled with children from a local village close to the liberation site had the opportunity to not only see a manatee, but also ask questions to both our specialist Diogo and the Director of RAREC, John Garnica.
 They recieved expert advice on how to save this species, treat the environment and the role they play within this.
 Thank you to the community of San Juan de Yanayacu who will continue to learn from us through regular environmental education workshops.

 A great thank you to Alfredo Dosantos and Grand Amazon Lodge who have given food and board to our interns to be able to carry out the monitoring of the manatees for the next two years.
 Thank you to Sarah Farinelli , an expert in tracking and monitoring manatees, who has been teaching our interns Janelly and Stephanie how to carry out the research and will be supporting the continued project for the upcoming years.